Durgesh92/healthcare-agent/README.md

 `docker-compose up`

 Finally, make sure your Twilio phone number is connected by webhook to your Ngrok url.
-Then call your number and you'll have an AI agent available to take your intake information!
+Then call your number and you'll have an AI agent available to collect your intake information!